San Carlos, Mexico has a very active pickleball community with beginner and advanced players playing at a dozen courts around town.

 San Carlos Pickleball Tournaments:

-- August 2, 2017: Sizzlin’ Summer Round Robin Tournament at the new Mirador Courts.
+- Sizzlin’ Summer Round Robin Tournament.
 Click for more information.

-- Thursday, February 8 to Monday, February 12, 2018: Sombrero Showdown and Amigos Cup.
+- February 7 to February 11, 2019: Sombrero Showdown and Amigos Cup.
 Under 60 & Over 60 (SSIPA) International Tournament.
-Register here (scroll to bottom to register).
+Register here (scroll to bottom of that page to register).

 San Carlos Pickleball Association